eda-ricercatore/gulyas-scripts/notes/python.md

 	- Use a decorator to execute boilerplate code in a set of input functions before/after the execution of the returned function
 		\cite[Chapter 3, pp. 68]{Alchin2010}.
+	- Use decorators to avoid boilerplate code and simplify the functions
+		\cite[Chapter 3, pp. 77]{Alchin2010}.
 	- Applications of decorators \cite[Chapter 3, pp. 67-68]{Alchin2010}:
 		* access control
 		* cleanup of temporary objects